The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 Case Study: Automated Tax-Loss Harvesting

-Robo-advisors like Wealthfront and Betterment offer automated tax-loss harvesting features, making it accessible to investors without requiring constant monitoring.
+Robo-advisors like Wealthfront and Betterment offer automated tax-loss harvesting features, which make this strategy accessible to investors without needing constant monitoring or extensive financial knowledge.

 Example Table: Robo-Advisor Features